 Before the inception of the author’s trial, media sources (including a documentary) reported on the case without disclosing his identity but referring to the author as a paedophile who has sexually assaulted his stepdaughter.
 During the following trial, the author states that the judge did not recourse himself despite having seen content related to the case, and that he did not have access to both main and expert witnesses for questioning as their statements were simply read into the record.
 He was ultimately sentenced to 13 years of imprisonment for repeated acts of sexual violence inflicted on the victim, who was a child.
 The author had been previously convicted of another crime of rape.

-On the basis of the above, the author argues that after exhuasting all available domestic remedies, that the State party has violated his rights to a fair trial and the prohibition on torture and ill-treatment.
+On the basis of the above, the author argues that after exhuasting all available domestic remedies, that the State party has violated his rights including his right to a fair trial and not to be subjected on torture and ill-treatment.

 In relations to the author’s claims under articles 9, 14 (1) (regarding the author’s right to a trial by jury), 14 (3) (b) and article 15 (1) the Committee considered that the author had failed to sufficiently substantiate, for the purposes of admissibility, these allegations.
 Additionally, in the absence of documentary evidence in support of the author’s allegations and an indication why the decisions of the courts were arbitrary or unreasonable, the Committee cannot conclude that the conditions in the detention centre with regard to the author constituted a violation of his rights under articles 7, 10 (1), and 14 (3) (g) of the Covenant.
 Thus, the Committee considered that the author had also failed to sufficiently substantiate these allegations and declared these inadmissible.